MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdc-class.md

 ### <a name="return-value"></a>Valore restituito

-Puntatore a un `CBitmap` oggetto, se ha esito positivo; in caso contrario, null.
+Puntatore a un oggetto `CBitmap`, se ha esito positivo; in caso contrario, NULL.

 ### <a name="remarks"></a>Note